Find answers to your pricing questions.

 Can I pay by bank draft?

 We encourage you to pay using a credit card.
-However, if need to pay by bank draft, contact sales for assistance.
+However, if need to pay by bank draft, contact AppSheet Sales for assistance.

 Where can I see my invoices?

 You will be automatically emailed an invoice every time your credit card is charged.
-Additionally, all prior invoices can be accessed on your Account > Billing page.
+Additionally, all prior invoices can be accessed on your My account > Billing page.
 Open an invoice and use the browser print function to get a printed invoice.
-If you want the invoice to include more details about your organization, please send us the relevant information and we can include it.
+If you want the invoice to include more details about your organization, send us the relevant information and we can include it.